 Why Does VR Movement Cause Motion Sickness?

-VR motion sickness (vection-induced nausea) occurs when visual movement signals conflict with the inner ear's sense of stillness — the brain resolves this mismatch by triggering nausea as a protective response.
-Your primary job as a VR designer is to close that sensory gap.
-When I worked on Eagle Flight at Ubisoft — a full-flight VR game where players soar over Paris at high speed — locomotion comfort was the central design challenge.
-Done naively, high-speed VR flight is an instant sickness trigger.
-Done right, it's one of the most liberating VR experiences ever made.
-This post explains the line between those two outcomes.
+VR motion sickness (vection-induced nausea) occurs when visual movement signals conflict with the inner ear's sense of stillness the brain resolves this mismatch by triggering nausea as a protective response.
+When I worked on Eagle Flight at Ubisoft a full-flight VR game where players soar over Paris at high speed locomotion comfort was the central design challenge.
+This post explains the line between a sickening VR experience and a liberating one.

 - Snap turning at 30–45° intervals with a brief blackout is dramatically more comfortable than continuous yaw.